psyGamer/TASRecorder/README.md

 # Installation

-Use the [1-Click Installer](everest:https://gamebanana.com/mmdl/1005490,Mod,53697) or download the latest release from [Gamebanana](https://gamebanana.com/mods/53697) or from the [Github Releases](https://github.com/CommunalHelper/CommunalHelper/releases/).
+Just install it with [Olympus](https://github.com/EverestAPI/Olympus) or [mons](https://github.com/coloursofnoise/mons).
+Alternativly you can download the .zip directly from [Gamebanana](https://gamebanana.com/mods/53697) or from the [Github Releases](https://github.com/CommunalHelper/CommunalHelper/releases/).

 # Requirements